This section is specially designed for our readers to have a glimpse of what is in store from the pens of Rory and Virginia – enjoy!

-Like a nervous tic, Johnny Wang stroked his thin moustache repeatedly and curled the straggly, greying tip into his lower lip.
-Beads of sweat formed on his brow despite the blast of cold air from the air conditioning unit laboring against the relentless, sweltering humidity of the mid-summer in Laos.
-Five men sat in the darkened room and circled a naked, kneeling man, his hands and ankles tightly bound.
-A single bulb hung from the ceiling, affording the only light in the room, shining down on his head, bowed as if in prayer.
+Like a nervous tic, Johnny Wang stroked his thin mustache and curled the straggly greying tip into his lower lip.
+As he watched the man on the floor, beads of sweat formed on his brow despite the blast of cold from the air conditioning unit laboring against the relentless humidity of midsummer in Laos.

-A lithe form flitted from the shadows and swung a meat cleaver, honed over days to the sharpest perfection—severing the neck of Thanh Nguyen.
+A lithe form flitted from the shadows and swung a meat cleaver—honed over days to the sharpest perfection—severing the neck of Thanh Nguyen.
 His head bounced and turned, eyes still open in surprise, looking at his impassive jurymen.
-Nguyen’s body remained kneeling and motionless for a few seconds as a small fountain of bright red blood pulsed out onto his chest.
-Slowly his body slumped over and, as if by design, lay supine next to his severed head as if nothing extraordinary had happened.
+Nguyen’s body remained kneeling and motionless for a few seconds as a small fountain of bright-red blood pulsed out onto his chest.
+His body slumped over and, as if by design, lay supine next to his severed head as if nothing extraordinary had happened.

-Jin called out softly and two men came in, lifted Nguyen’s body and head before leaving as silently as they came.
-He retreated into the shadows, only to return and serve each of the men a small cup of steaming hot green tea.
+Jin called out softly, and two men came in and lifted Nguyen’s body and head.
+They left as silently as they came.
+Jin retreated into the shadows, only to return and serve each of the men a small cup of steaming green tea.
 Despite being the executioner, Jin never forgot he was Johnny Wang’s manservant, before any other task.